-Special occasion dinners were practically invented at Friday Saturday Sunday, the fine dining restaurant on S. 21st Street helmed by Chad and Hanna Williams.
-The tasting menu is constantly evolving (think barbecue veal cheek and crudo with yuzu, sunchoke, and bone marrow gelé) and the cocktails are cheekily named and lovely to boot.
-Reservations for the tasting menu can be made on Resy.
+Friday Saturday Sunday, the fine-dining restaurant helmed by Chad and Hanna Williams on South 21st Street, practically invented special occasion dinners.
+Within the bright, cozy space, the tasting menu is constantly evolving (think barbecue veal cheek and crudo with yuzu, sunchoke, and bone marrow gelée) and the cocktails are cheekily named and lovely to boot.
+You can make reservations for the online.

-Southwark restaurant on S. 4th Street in Queen Village is Chris D’Ambro and Marina De Oliveira’s tribute to romantic dining, with candlelit tables, a cozy old school bar, and dishes like lamb terrine, fluke crudo, and more.
-Reservations can be made on Resy.
-Looking for an even more intimate experience?
-Ambra, the pair’s fine dining restaurant, has reservations for a three-and-a-half hour tasting menu where diners can dine “in the kitchen.”
+Southwark restaurant in Queen Village is Chris D’Ambro and Marina De Oliveira’s tribute to romantic dining, with candlelit tables, a cozy old-school bar, and dishes like lamb terrine and fluke crudo.
+You can make reservations online.
+(If you’re looking for an even more intimate experience, you can try to reserve a table in the kitchen at Southwark’s nearby modern Italian sibling, Ambra.)

-Small plates and Italian-American fare are on the table at Irwin’s, the restaurant on the top floor of Bok Bar with Michael Vincent Ferreri as head chef.
-The scene is lively, the drinks and wine list are thoughtfully selected, and the swordfish is big enough to share.
+Sicilian small plates and natural wine are on the table at Irwin’s, the South Philly restaurant on the top floor of Bok Bar with Michael Vincent Ferreri as head chef.
+The scene is lively, the drinks are inspired, and the swordfish is big enough to share.
 What’s not to love?
-Reservations can be made on Resy.
+You can make reservations online.